-In addition to the extra rooms and a style update, the broad renovation included a new restaurant and a very nicely-done pool and wellness area.
-Roman is a renowned chef; and the care he takes to incorporate local ingredients into his traditional Tyrolean and Mediterranean cuisine is masterful.
-The huge dining room windows offering long views across the Val Gardena.
+In addition to the extra rooms and a style update, their most recent renovation includes a new restaurant and a very nicely-done pool and wellness area.
+Roman is a renowned chef.
+The care he takes to incorporate local ingredients into his traditional Tyrolean and Mediterranean cuisine is masterful.
+The huge dining room windows add to the ambiance with long views across the Val Gardena.

 Overall, the craftsmanship throughout the rooms, the bar, and reception area is handsomely done.
 I’m a sucker for the way exposed timber construction and rustic woodwork make a space feel immediately comfortable.

-To be fair though, that feeling of comfort is probably more about the quality of service and atmosphere Nadia and her family create.
-It’s maybe the most authentically warm welcome I’ve had in any hotel, which is why I tell so many of our guests that it’s my favorite…anywhere….period.
+But the feeling of comfort is more about the quality of service and atmosphere Nadia and her family create.
+It’s maybe the most authentically warm welcome I’ve had in any hotel.
+That’s why I tell so many of our guests it’s my favorite…anywhere….period.
 I’m not sure how they hire and train staff, but their ardor permeates the whole experience of the place.
 And not just in the kind of way that a bartender will smile, remember your name and what you like to drink.

-Just as I thought things were coming back together, Stefano (who had moved over from the bar to wait on us) came back with the dessert menu.
+Just as I thought things were settling down, Stefano (who had moved over from the bar to wait on us) came back with the dessert menu.
 We had met and chatted over drinks a few times before that summer, but it was now that I learned he had been trained as an opera singer before coming to Ortisei to work at the hotel.
 At that moment he burst into a most enthusiastic rendition of ‘O Sole Mio’ a la Luciano Pavarotti.
 The dining room fell apart into applause and wild laughter all over again.
 This time we stood for the ovation as he brought us the dessert.